-This exhibition coincides with a parallel Philippe Rahm exhibition presented during del Salone del Mobile 2018 in Milan, Italy; organized by the Swiss Institute in Rome.
+This exhibition runs in parallel with The Effusivity Pool, a show by Philippe Rahm architects, currently on view at the Instituto Svizzero in Milan, Italy.
 In 2018, a book surveying Rahm’s work over the past decade will be published by Lars Müller and include both exhibitions in San Francisco and Milan.

 Philippe Rahm is a Swiss architect and the founder and principal of Philippe Rahm architectes, based in Paris, France.
 His work, which extends the field of architecture from the physiological to the meteorological, has received an international audience in the context of sustainability.

 In Venice, Rahm represented Switzerland at the 8th Architecture Biennale (2002) and was included in Aaron Betsky’s exhibition Out There: Architecture Beyond Building (2008).
 He has participated in a number of exhibitions worldwide including Centre Pompidou, Paris; Guggenheim Museum, New York; Canadian Centre for Architecture, Montreal; Manifesta 7; and more.

 He has taught and lectured widely, including the AA School in London, Mendrisio Academy of Architecture in Switzerland, School of Architecture of the Royal Danish Academy of Fine Arts in Copenhagen, Harvard, Princeton, Yale, Cooper Union, UCLA, and more.